WycliffeAssociates/btt-writer-docs/docs/dPublish.rst

 **Must All Contributors Be Named?**

-Due to copyright laws (and these exist no matter what country you are in and no matter what people tell you about laws in that country), you must list every contributor as they prefer to be mentioned.
-Normally this is the person's name or pseudonym.
+Due to copyright laws (and these exist no matter what country you are in and no matter what people tell you about laws in that country), you must list every contributor as they prefer to be mentioned -- the person's name or pseudonym.